 Round 6, #205.
 Billy Winn to the Cleveland Browns.
 I really don’t follow Cleveland at either.
 But, Billy does seem to fit in with the whole rugged Browns image.
 I guess we’ll see.

 After the draft was over, Kellen Moore signed with the Detroit Lions as a free agent.
-After I heard this it was like a bell went off in my head – it’s an ideal fit for him.
+After I heard this it was like a bell went off in my head – it’s the perfect fit for him.
 Detroit currently has two QBs on the roster, so he’ll get a chance to play.
 He will be throwing to Titus Young again, which is actually kinda unfair for the Detroit secondary in practice.

 Chase Baker signed with the Minnesota Vikings, Aaron Tevis with the New Orleans Saints, Tyler Shoemaker will be joining Doug Martin at the Buccaneers training camp, and Jarrell Root joins the Miami Dolphins.